chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 2.5 -** If a respondent who has been served with an Application for Leave to Appeal fails to file a Notice of Appearance:
 - **(a)** the respondent is presumed to take no position on the application; and
-- **(b)** unless a panel justice otherwise orders, no party to the application has any obligation to serve on the respondent any further documents related to the application.
+- **(b)** unless a panel judge otherwise orders, no party to the application has any obligation to serve on the respondent any further documents related to the application.

 ### Reply to Application for Leave to Appeal by Respondent